nanos-world/nanos-world-sandbox/README.md

 	-- Package.Call("sandbox", "AddSpawnMenuItem", "YOUR_CUSTOM_PACK_NAME", "TAB", "TOOL_ID", "TOOL_LABEL", "IMAGE_PATH", "CATEGORY")

-	-- YOUR_CUSTOM_PACK_NAME: Name of your "Pack", just to identify to which "Pack" it belongs - not currently displayed -- TAB: The tab which the item will be displayed, it must be: 'props', 'vehicles', 'weapons', 'tools' or 'vehicles' -- TOOL_ID: An unique identifier for your Item
+	-- YOUR_CUSTOM_PACK_NAME: Name of your "Pack", just to identify to which "Pack" it belongs - not currently displayed -- TAB: The tab which the item will be displayed, it must be: 'props', 'weapons', 'tools' or 'vehicles' -- TOOL_ID: An unique identifier for your Item
 	-- TOOL_LABEL: The Text which will be displayed in the Spawn Menu -- IMAGE_PATH: The Icon which will be displayed in the Spawn Menu -- CATEGORY: The category to display your item in the sidebar, currently valid categories are:
-	--		Prop: 'basic', 'appliances', 'construction', 'furniture', 'funny', 'tools', 'food', 'street', 'nature' or 'uncategorized'
-	--		Weapon: 'rifles', 'smgs', 'pistols', 'shotguns', 'sniper-rifles', 'special' or 'grenades'
+	--	Prop: 'basic', 'appliances', 'construction', 'furniture', 'funny', 'tools', 'food', 'street', 'nature' or 'uncategorized' --	Weapon: 'rifles', 'smgs', 'pistols', 'shotguns', 'sniper-rifles', 'special' or 'grenades'

 	-- Example:
 	-- Calls the sandbox method to add my weapon to the SpawnMenu